Igalia/wpewebkit.org/about/faq.md

 ## What Web features does WPE support?

-The WebKit project provides a [features status page](https://webkit.org/status/) to which you can refer.
-However, that information should be taken with a grain of salt.
-The multi-platform nature of WebKit implies that ports have different build-time and runtime configurations.

-The WPE project currently does not have an official list of the Web features it supports.
-It might provide one in the future, but for the time being, we recommend users check for specific features by testing WPE through the Cog browser.
+The [Web Platform Tests (WPT) and Browser Compatibility Data (BCD) results page](https://wpewebkit.org/wpt-status/) may be used to check which features are supported.
+However, the provided information is for a stock build with most features enables: the customizable nature of WPE WebKit means that a custom deployment may have different build and runtime configurations, which can alter the results.

 ## What's the status regarding WebRTC?